SotaTek-TuanNguyen4/elice-tuannguyen4/README.md

   - Click file, then a new tab is opened and the file's content is displayed on the Monaco Editor.

 - Close the current opening file without saving will trigger the popup which askes to save the changes.

+### The issues which needs to improve in the future

+1. The file changes, without saving it before moving to other tabs, currently are not saved: When user inputs into the current opening file of the opening tab, and user clicks to other tab without saving the file changes, then the changes are not saved.